fsjavier/loketable/README.md

 - Split inbox messages in two: The ones about the user's own products and the ones sent about other users' products.

+- Notify the users when they receive a new message.

 - Users will be able to delete conversation from their inbox.

 ## Database Design

 The ERD has been designed with Lucidchart.
-The database comprises three models:
+The database comprises five models:

 - Profile model for the users profile information.